aswinter90/SwiftyDrawer/README.md

 This mostly SwiftUI-based customizable drawer component offers functionality similar to the standard sheet modifier, but with additional fixed positions and extensive customization options.
 Ideal for displaying expandable and scrollable content over a background view, akin to the drawer behavior seen in Apple and Google map applications.

-This project is currently a work in progress, developed sporadically.
+This project is currently a work in progress, being developed sporadically.
 Future updates may include additional documentation and a license file to transition it to an open-source project.

 ## Examples